The meanings and background of UNC, BU, Proof and others:

 Sometimes the abbreviation ‘FDC’ may be seen in connection with coins.
 Not to be confused with the stamp collectors’ ‘First Day Cover’!
 It’s an old French term hardly used nowadays that means ‘Fleur de Coin’ and denotes a coin that is absolutely perfect in every way, something which very few coins can ever hope to achieve.
 Technically an ‘FDC’ coin can be any type of coin but realistically the manufacturing standards and the way coins are mass produced means that only proof coins (that are made and treated better) come in to contention of being truly FDC.

 Language evolves and so have the precise meanings of some numismatic terms.

 ‘UNC’ remains controversial but is falling out of favour with the new generation of modern coin collectors.
 Lots of people are of the opinion that uncirculated really should mean un-circulated, so that rules out any coins found in change (no matter how early on in their lives), as they are technically circulated.

-To most decimal coin collectors these days there are only three widely used grading terms: ‘Used’ or ‘circulated’, ‘BU’ and ‘Proof’.
-The old range of grades from Poor to FDC don’t seem to apply to modern coins.
+To most decimal coin collectors there are really only three widely used grading terms: ‘Used’ or ‘circulated’, ‘BU’ and ‘Proof’.
+The old range of grades from Poor to FDC doesn’t seem to apply to modern coins.

 The meaning of BU has shifted in recent years from denoting the grade (state of preservation) of a coin – potentially achievable by any type of coin that was safely stored away very early in its life – to becoming a new striking standard; a completely new product altogether.
 The Royal Mint state that BU coins (i.e. the coins they sell in their BU sets and single packages) are struck to higher standards than circulation coins.